This article is part of a larger series on Payroll Services.

 20% of Overall Score

 Small businesses need payroll software that integrates with common third-party software, such as time tracking providers When I Work and Homebase.
 In addition to having an intuitive interface, providers with how-to guides and phone support that’s easy to access were rated favorably.
-All of the payroll providers we reviewed have user-friendly platforms, but if you need robust third-party software integrations, Rippling is a great choice as it connects with 500+ apps.
+All of the payroll solutions we reviewed have user-friendly platforms, but if you need robust third-party software integrations, Rippling is a great choice, as it connects with 500+ apps.

 15% of Overall Score